About

 ESL teacher at UMM, 4 years, taught large groups of adults and school-age children.

 My first teaching job was as an English as a Second Language (ESL) teacher during my first year of undergrad.
 I loved working as a teacher with such a large group of people with diverse backgrounds, and I continued that job throught my four years of undergrad.
 I kept that passion alive by bringing those skills to the field of chemistry in my second year, which was the first time I was eligible to tutor chemistry in college.
-Since then, there has not been a semester during which I was not tutoring/teaching at least one subject.
+Since then, I have had one or more students almost at all times>

 I've been fortunate enough to work with a wide range of students, well over 200 in total, due to the spread of subjects I have taught my six years of teaching experience.
 My work as an ESL teacher brought me the most diverse group of students and sharpened my teaching skills the most, as not everyone in the class spoke the same languages.